cdklabs/cdk-appflow/API.md

 - *Implements:* <a href="#@cdklabs/cdk-appflow.ISource">ISource</a>

-A class that represents a Google Analytics v4 Source.
+A class that represents a Microsoft Sharepoint Online Source.

 #### Initializers <a name="Initializers" id="@cdklabs/cdk-appflow.MicrosoftSharepointOnlineSource.Initializer"></a>